aviv-b/DbAlert/README.md

 - Mail in gibrish - make sure 'appSettings.json' file encoding in uft8.
 - Any other issues will saved on 'log.txt'.

+## Recomandation
+- Create sql user with limited access for read only authentication.
+- Create mail box spesific for alerts only.

 # Language
 - C# .net freamwork 4.7.2